CNNislands

 Do you know that America’s most popular dog breed is the Labrador Retriever?
 This friendly and popular breed is famous for its good temperament and easy-going nature.
 In this blog post, we’ll cover everything you need to know about the Labrador Retriever, from their personality traits to their grooming needs.

-So, if you’re thinking about looking for a new best friend, here are some things you should know about Labs.
+So, if you’re looking for a new best friend, here are some things you should know about Labs.

-As anyone who’s ever been around one will tell you, Labrador Retrievers are one of the friendliest dog breeds around.
+As anyone who’s ever been around one will tell you, Labrador Retrievers are among the friendliest dog breeds.
 But how much do you know about them?

-· America’s #1 best friend: The canine is the most registered family pet for thirty consecutive years, according to the American Kennel Club.
+· America’s #1 best friend: According to the American Kennel Club, the canine is the most registered family pet for thirty consecutive years.

 · Temperament: They are gentle, playful, and loving, which makes them great family pets.

-· Breed description: Labs have a strong build, long and Otter-like tail, and a weather-resistant coat.
+· Breed description: Labs have a muscular build, long and Otter-like tail, and a weather-resistant coat.

-· Height and build: A medium-built male dog weighing between 65 – 80 lbs. reaches 22 inches at the shoulder.
-Meanwhile, females can range from 55 to 70 lbs. in weight with an average size of about 21 inches on their shoulders.
+· Height and build: A medium-built male dog weighing 65 – 80 lbs. reaches 22 inches at the shoulder.
+Meanwhile, females can range from 55 to 70 lbs. in weight, with an average size of about 21 inches on their shoulders.

 · Lifespan: Labrador retrievers have a lifespan of 10 to 12 years.

-Labs are a splendid choice for families, but make sure you’re ready for the commitment before bringing one home.
+Labs are a splendid choice for families, but ensure you’re ready for the commitment before bringing one home.

 Bringing your Labrador Retriever home for the first time

-In this section, we will give you some tips on how to make the transition go as smoothly as possible for you and your furry friend.
+In this section, we will give you some tips on making the transition go as smoothly as possible for you and your furry friend.

 Talk to your family.

 It’s important to talk to your family about some ground rules.
-Every home is different, so make sure you discuss things like whether the dog can sleep in your bedroom, what kinds of food the dog can eat, and how much exercise the dog will need.
+Every home is different, so discuss whether the dog can sleep in your bedroom, what kinds of food the dog can eat, and how much exercise the dog will need.

 Stock what your dog needs!

-Whether it’s coming from a breeder, shelter, or rescue group, make sure to stock up on supplies before your new furry friend arrives.
+Whether it’s coming from a breeder, shelter, or rescue group, stock up on supplies before your new furry friend arrives.
 Here are some essentials you’ll need:

 · Food, water, and food dishes